fablabcb/CitRad-Frontpage/content/en/about/index.md

 {{% blocks/section %}}
 ## What is CitRad not yet?
 We have many ideas on how to make CitRad even more convenient.
 Data upload via LoRaWAN, longer runtime with solar, differentiation of road users, WLAN/Bluetooth and much more.
 But first and foremost we want to take care of a reliable evaluation and a meaningful data platform.
 Are you interested in working on these comfort functions?
-Then please get in touch with us {{< cloakemail "info@citrad.de" >}}
+Then please get in touch with us: {{< cloakemail address="info@citrad.de" subject="Request:" >}}

 {{% /blocks/section %}}